ljonesdesign/INLS161-2021-summer-1/docs/02-web-dev/01-html-1.md

 ---

 ## Basics Wrap-up and Forum Post 1
 Please wrap up any outstanding Basics assignments very soon.
-You should not be locked out of forum posting if you have fallen behind.
 It is better to be late than to skip making a post.
-Don't post two posts in one folder.
-If you want to make extra posts more often, go to the next folder.
-This is important for grading.

 ## Hard Code a Web Page

 1. Right click on your desktop and create a folder.
 2. Name the folder task02-01.
 3. Open up your text editor.
 (It is helpful to use a text editor that has a project sidebar to follow along in class.
-VS Code and Brackets show project files in a sidebar.
+VS Code and similar IDE type editors will show project files in a sidebar.
 If you are using a non-sidebar editor, you will need to create files and save them in the finder (Mac) or explorer (PC).
 I will demo both in class.
 4. Open the folder:
    * Drag the folder onto your text-editor side bar,
    * or choose to open the folder using the menu or icons.